midnight-ntwrk/midnight-node-docker/.github/ISSUE_TEMPLATE/documentation-improvement.md

 ---

-Clearly describe the improvement requested for existing content and/or raise missing areas of documentation and provide details for what should be included.
+Documentation Improvement: Clearly describe the improvement requested for existing content and/or raise missing areas of documentation and provide details for what should be included.

 #### Documentation url: Specify the exact location of the documentation you are referencing.
 #### Description of Improvement: Provide a detailed description of the requested improvement.